jmgilman/adrgen/README.md

 ## Why to use this tool for managing your ADRs?

-At a difference with other ADR file creation tools, this one has been designed for allowing the customization to create mew ADR files while providing the best user experience for maintaining the created ADR files.
+At a difference with other ADR file creation tools, this one has been designed for allowing the customization to create new ADR files while providing the best user experience for maintaining the created ADR files.

 Features that this tool currently offers:

 * Create ADR files
 * Configure custom statuses: this allows you to design your ADR workflow
 * Configure a custom Markdown template file
-* Change the status of an ADR file, validating its status is we have configured custom statuses
+* Change the status of an ADR file, validating its status if we have configured custom statuses
 * Amend and Supersede relationships between ADR files
 * Adding meta attributes in the ADR files